School Science Lessons

 Chrysin, a flavone, (5,7-Dihydroxyflavone), Chrysine, (7-hydroxyflavonol), flavone, anti-inflammatory, antineoplastic, antioxidant, hepatoprotective.

-It occurs in carrot, in honeycomb, in Oroxylum indicum (Indian trumpetflower),
+It occurs in carrot, in honeycomb, Oroxylum indicum, Passiflora caerulea, Matricaria chamomilla, and Oroxylum indicum.

 See diagram 16.3.1.4E, Chrysin